Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Some Matrix Groups

 \begin{proof} If $v_{p}(N)$ is odd and $p|\mu$ (resp. $p\big|\frac{N}{\mu}$) then the powers of $p$ in the denominators of $a$ and $d$ (resp. $b$ and $c$) can cancel at most a power of $2v_{p}(s_{N})=v_{p}(N)-1$ from the expression $p^{v_{p}(N)}$ appearing in $\mu$ (resp. $p\big|\frac{N}{\mu}$).
 This proves part $(i)$.
 For part $(ii)$, note that if $\mu=p^{2v_{p}(s_{N})}\nu$ then the matrix $A$ from Definition \ref{Gamma0*sNdef} can also be written as $\big(\begin{smallmatrix} ap^{v_{p}(s_{N})}\sqrt{\nu} & (b/p^{v_{p}(s_{N})})/\sqrt{\nu} \\ (c/p^{v_{p}(s_{N})})\frac{N}{\nu}\sqrt{\nu} & dp^{v_{p}(s_{N})}\sqrt{\nu}\end{smallmatrix}\big)$, while in case $p$ divides $\frac{N}{\mu}$ to an even power $2v_{p}(s_{N})$ then it can take the form $\big(\begin{smallmatrix} (a/p^{v_{p}(s_{N})})\sqrt{\nu} & bp^{v_{p}(s_{N})}/\sqrt{\nu} \\ cp^{v_{p}(s_{N})}\frac{N}{\nu}\sqrt{\nu} & (d/p^{v_{p}(s_{N})})\sqrt{\nu}\end{smallmatrix}\big)$.
 As the new rational coordinates have the required bounded denominators, this proves the corollary. \end{proof}

-Of the several presentations an element of $\Gamma_{0}^{*,s_{N}}(N)$ was seen in Corollary \ref{uniqpres} to have, some presentations are more convenient than others. \begin{lem} \begin{enumerate}[$(i)$] \item The two summands from the $SL_{2}$ equality in Definition \ref{Gamma0*sNdef}, as well as the four products $ab$, $ac$, $bd$, and $cd$, are independent of the presentation. \item Any element of $\Gamma_{0}^{*,s_{N}}(N)$ has at least one presentation in which the four products from part $(i)$ involve no cancelations. \end{enumerate} \end{lem}
+Of the several presentations an element of $\Gamma_{0}^{*,s_{N}}(N)$ can have according to \ref{uniqpres}, some presentations are more convenient than others. \begin{lem} \begin{enumerate}[$(i)$] \item Let $\gamma$ be an element of $\Gamma_{0}^{*,s_{N}}(N)$ presented as in Definition \ref{Gamma0*sNdef}.
+The two summands from the $SL_{2}$ condition, as well as the four products $ab$, $ac$, $bd$, and $cd$, are independent of the presentation. \item Any element of $\Gamma_{0}^{*,s_{N}}(N)$ has at least one presentation in which the four products from part $(i)$ involve no cancelations. \end{enumerate} \end{lem}

 \begin{proof} Part $(i)$ is clear from the explicit formulae for the presentation changes in the proof of Corollary \ref{uniqpres} (or from the fact that the asserted expressions are, up to multiplication by $N$, products of two of the entries of the matrix itself).
 Now, the conditions from Definition \ref{Gamma0*sNdef} show that only cancelations of primes $p$ dividing $N$ have to be considered.
 Assuming that $p|\mu$, cancelation in powers of $p$ may only occur if $p$ divides the numerators of either $b$ or $c$.
 But then the number $bc\frac{N}{\mu}$ would be divisible by $p$, so that $ad\mu$ will be prime to $p$ (since their difference is 1).
 This can only happen if $v_{p}(N)$ is even and both $a$ and $d$ have the full power $p^{v_{p}(s_{N})}$ in their denominators.
 But then applying Corollary \ref{uniqpres} to use the divisor $\nu=\mu/p^{v_{p}(N)}$ would give a form in which the numbers in the off-diagonal entries may have $p$-powers in their denominators but the numerators of the new numbers in the diagonal entries are not divisible by $p$.
 The case where $p\big|\frac{N}{\mu}$ is established by the same argument, interchanging the roles of the diagonal and off-diagonal elements, and using the divisor $p^{v_{p}(N)}\mu$ instead.
-This established part $(ii)$, hence proves the lemma. \end{proof}
+This establishes part $(ii)$ and completes the proof of the lemma. \end{proof}